-Concurrent processing is one of the key elements of any e-Business Suite system.
-It provides scheduling and queueing functionality for background jobs and it’s used by most of the applications modules.
-As many things depend on concurrent processing it’s important to make sure the configuration is tuned for your requirements and hardware specification.
+Concurrent processing is one of the key elements of any E-Business Suite system.
+It provides scheduling and queuing functionality for background jobs, and it’s used by most of the application modules.
+As many things depend on concurrent processing, it’s important to make sure that the configuration is tuned for your requirements and hardware specification.

 There are few things that need to be clear before we start:

-- There are multiple types of concurrent managers in eBS – internal manager, conflict resolution manager, workflow agent listener service, standard manager, etc. Their roles are different and in this post I’ll discuss only managers that pick up scheduled concurrent requests from the “queue” and execute them – or specifically all managers that have type of “Concurrent Manager” set in Concurrent managers’ definition form.
-Typical examples of these managers are “Standard Manager”, “Inventory Manager” and probably your own custom concurrent managers created for processing specific types of concurrent requests.
+- There are multiple types of concurrent managers in EBS – internal manager, conflict resolution manager, workflow agent listener service, standard manager, etc. Their roles are different, and in this post, I’ll discuss only managers that pick up scheduled concurrent requests from the “queue” and execute them – or specifically all managers that have a type of “Concurrent Manager” set in Concurrent managers’ definition form.
+Typical examples of these managers are “Standard Manager”, “Inventory Manager”, and probably your own custom concurrent managers created for processing specific types of concurrent requests.

-It is important to understand the internal workflow of a concurrent manager because otherwise it’s hard to realize how a configuration change actually affects the system.
-Several years ago I had to implement an online change of a specialization rule and it triggered a bounce of all Standard Manager processes – that’s when I realized I had to understand how it worked and since then I have spent lots of hours looking into internals of concurrent managers.
-I’m not saying everything is 100% clear for me now – there are too many little things that matter in certain situations.
-This series of posts will be more about concepts and I hope you’ll find it useful.
+It is important to understand the internal workflow of a concurrent manager because otherwise, it’s hard to realize how a configuration change actually affects the system.
+Several years ago, I had to implement an online change of a specialization rule, and it triggered a bounce of all Standard Manager processes – that’s when I realized I had to understand how it worked and since then I have spent lots of hours looking into internals of concurrent managers.
+I’m not saying that everything is 100% clear for me now – there are too many little things that matter in certain situations.
+This series of posts will be more about concepts.
+I hope you’ll find it useful.

 So how does a concurrent manager process work?
 Here is a diagram I created to explain it:

-I’ve numbered each step of the diagram to provide a bit more details about them:
+I’ve numbered each step of the diagram to provide more details about them:

 - This is where the story begins.
 There is no EXIT state in the diagram as the managers normally process requests in an infinite loop.
 Obviously, there is a way for a concurrent manager process to receive the command to quit when the managers need to be shut down, but that’s not included here for simplicity.

 - Internal Concurrent Manager (ICM) requests the Service Manager (FNDSM) to start up the Concurrent Manager process.
-For the Standard Manager processes the binary executable FNDLIBR is started, for the Inventory Manager it’s INVLIBR, and there are others too.
+For the Standard Manager processes, the binary executable FNDLIBR is started.
+For the Inventory Manager, it’s INVLIBR.
+There are others too.

 - The manager process connects to the database and reads the settings (e.g profile options, sleep seconds, cache size).

 - The concurrent manager process collects information from the database to build the SQL for querying the FND_CONCURRENT_REQUESTS table.
-The query will be used every time the manager process will look for scheduled concurrent requests.
-This is the only time the manager process reads the Specialization Rules (which programs it is allowed to execute and which not) from the database.
-Keep in mind, if the specialization rules are changed while the managers are running, they are bounced without warning as that is the only way to update the specialization rules cached by the manager process.
+The query will be used every time the manager process looks for scheduled concurrent requests.
+This is the only time the manager process reads the Specialization Rules (which programs it is allowed to execute) from the database.
+Keep in mind that if the specialization rules are changed while the managers are running, they are bounced without warning as that is the only way to update the specialization rules cached by the manager process.